What’s the best way to get rid of _______?

 You could also haul these wastes to the landfill yourself if you live within close proximity of one.

 Disposal of appliances containing Freon, paints, liquids, lead-acid batteries, fluorescent light bulbs, and other household hazardous wastes (HHWs) require special handling.

-Construction & demolition (C&D) debris
+Construction & Demolition (C&D) Debris